For a complete history timeline for the area, explore the Discover Grand Teton website. more>>

 Nomadic paleo-Indians first entered the Jackson Hole valley shortly after Pleistocene Ice Age glaciers retreated.
 They left behind tipi rings, fire pits and stone tools.
-Summers were a time of abundance, and modern-day Indian tribes came to harvest bulbs and berries, fished the lakes and streams, and hunted wildlife.
+Summers were a time of abundance, and modern-day Indian tribes came to harvest bulbs and berries, fish the lakes and streams, and hunt wildlife.
 With the approach of the harsh winter, indigenous people followed their prey out of the valley in search of milder weather.

-The first euro-American explorer who may have entered the Jackson Hole was John Colter.
-He served as a member of the Lewis and Clark'Corps of Discovery' expedition, but he left the expedition in the fall of 1806 and traveled through this region in 1807-1808 but left no written record of his journeys.
+The first euro-American explorer who may have entered Jackson Hole was John Colter.
+He served as a member of the Lewis and Clark 'Corps of Discovery' expedition, but he left the expedition in the fall of 1806 and traveled through this region in the winter of 1807-1808.
+Unfortunately, Colter left no written record of his journeys.

 People also came here for wealth.
-Fur trappers, known as "mountain men," trekked west in search of prized beaver fur for hats that became fashionable in the early 1800s.
-Many trappers including David Edward (Davey) Jackson based their operations in the area.
-The valley we know as Jackson Hole was once known as Davey Jackson's Hole around 1929 and later Jackson's Hole.
-The beaver population declined rapidly with over-trapping and fashion turned from beaver to silk hats ending the era of the mountain men by 1840.
+Fur trappers, known as "mountain men," trekked west in search of beaver for fur top hats that were fashionable in the early 1800s.
+Many trappers including David Edward (Davey) Jackson based their operations in this area.
+The valley we know today as Jackson Hole was dubbed Davey Jackson's Hole in 1829 by William Sublette, Jackson's trapping partner.
+The beaver population declined rapidly with over-trapping, and when fashions turned from fur to silk hats, the era of the mountain men faded away by the 1840s.

-Even though the Homestead Act of 1862 encouraged settlement of the West, homesteaders did not arrive in Jackson Hole until 1884 becoming the valley's first year-round residents.
+Even though the Homestead Act of 1862 encouraged settlement of the West, homesteaders did not arrive in Jackson Hole until 1884, becoming the valley's first year-round residents.
 Over the next decade, many settlers established homesteads.
-Conditions were difficult; the soil was sandy and rocky, the winters long and the summers dry.
-Homesteaders struggled to raise crops and cattle, and became desperate as an agricultural depression swept the country around 1920.
+Conditions were difficult, however.
+The soil was sandy and rocky, the winters were long and cold, and the summers were dry.
+Homesteaders struggled hard to raise crops and ranch cattle.
+They became desperate as an agricultural depression swept the country around 1920.

-Wealthy Easterners enchanted with the West visited Jackson Hole for a "cowboy" experience.
-Homesteaders began to shift their operations to accommodate these visitors in 1908.
-These eastern "dudes" (men) and "dudenes" (women) paid handsomely for lodging, food, the use of a horse and other outdoor activities.
-Local ranchers quickly realized dude ranching was more profitable and easier than traditional ranching, leading to the golden age of dude ranching in the 1920s.
+Wealthy Easterners enchanted with by the West visited Jackson Hole to have an authentic "cowboy" experience.
+Homesteaders began to shift their operations in 1908 to accommodate these priviledged visitors.
+Eastern 'dudes' (men) and 'dudenes' (women) paid handsomely for lodging, food, the use of a horse and other outdoor activities.
+Local ranchers quickly realized that 'dude ranching' was more profitable and easier than traditional cattle ranching, which lead to the golden age of dude ranching in the 1920s.

-After World War II, more people owned cars and began to explore their country.
+After World War II, more people owned cars and began to explore America.
 Taking shorter vacations compared to dudes, these visitors would only spend a night or two at one location before moving on.
-In response to this new demand, auto camps became common here.
-Small cabins clustered around a central parking area allowed visitors easy access to the park.
-John D. Rockefeller, Jr. also saw a need to house travelers.
-He set out to develop an assortment of lodging-from small rustic cabins at Colter Bay, to a large lodge above Jackson Lake, to the elegant lodge near Jenny Lake.
+In response to this new demand, auto camps became common.
+Small cabins clustered around a central parking area which allowed visitors easy access to the park's attractions.
+John D. Rockefeller, Jr. also saw a need to accommodate travelers.
+He set out to develop an assortment of lodging - from small rustic cabins at Colter Bay, to a stately lodge on a bluff overlooking Jackson Lake, to the elegant lodge near Jenny Lake.

 With increased visitation, the park also saw the need to expand visitor services.
-As the National Park Service approached its 50th anniversary in 1966, the park completed new visitor centers at Colter Bay and Moose in the 1950s to provide information and ranger activities as part of the "Mission 66" program.
+As the National Park Service approached its 50th anniversary in 1966, visitor centers were built at Colter Bay and Moose in the late 1950s to provide information and offer ranger activities as part of the "Mission 66" program.

 Adventure has always drawn people to this area.
 No one knows who first climbed the Grand Teton.
-American Indians built an "Enclosure" at 13,280' on a sub-peak of the 13,770' tall Grand Teton.
-Members of the Hayden Expedition of 1872 claimed to have reached the summit.
-William Owen, Franklin Spalding, John Shive and Frank Petersen claimed the first documented summit in 1898.
-Many followed them.
-Paul Petzoldt and Glen Exum established the first guide service in 1931 still operating today as Exum Mountain Guides.
+American Indians built an "enclosure" at 13,280' on a sub-peak of the 13,770' tall Grand Teton.
+Although members of the 1872 Hayden Expedition claimed to have reached the summit, William Owen, Franklin Spalding, John Shive and Frank Peterson made the first documented summit in 1898.
+Many followed in the footsteps.
+Paul Petzoldt and Glen Exum established the first guide service in 1931, which still operates today as Exum Mountain Guides.
 Today over 90 different routes and variations lead to the summit of the Grand Teton.
 Today, all of the Teton peaks lure climbers with the skills necessary for a summit.

 Olaus Murie first visited the valley in 1927 when he conducted a study on the local elk herd.
 Years later in 1945, the Murie families - Olaus and Mardy with Adolph and Louise - purchased the STS Dude Ranch in Moose.
-Conservation leaders met at the Murie Ranch in support of wilderness preservation.
+Early conservation leaders met at the Murie Ranch in support of wilderness preservation.
 The Wilderness Act of 1964 was conceived and written by those conservationists (Howard Zahniser, Olaus Murie, Bob Marshall and others) who gathered at the Murie Ranch in the shadow of the Tetons.Together they created a legacy that benefits all to this day.

-This majestic place inspired and sustained people for thousands of years-learn here how they too have shaped the Teton landscape through their settlement and occupations.
-Follow the links below to learn more about some of the historic buildings and stories of this place.
-See the historic map for locations of buildings and take time to visit a historic structure during your next visit to Grand Teton National Park.
+This majestic place inspired and sustained people for thousands of years.
+Learn how humans shaped the Teton landscape through their settlement and occupations.
+Follow the links below to learn more about some of the historic buildings and stories of this rugged western landscape.
+See the historic map for locations of buildings and take time to visit an historic structure during your next visit to Grand Teton National Park.